Halloween Is Grinch Night: Songs

+Broadcast

+Halloween Is Grinch Night premiered on ABC on October 29, 1977.
+ABC rebroadcast the special three times on October 26, 1978, October 28, 1979, and October 30, 1980 respectively.
+In the early 90s, The Disney Channel acquired the rights to the special and it aired on October 13, 1991 and October 17, 1992.
+Cartoon Network broadcast the special on November 1, 1997.

 Home media

 The special was first released on VHS by CBS/Fox Video via their PlayHouse Video banner in 1985.
 In 1992, it was released again by Random House Home Video on VHS under the title It's Grinch Night.
 It was also released on VHS by CBS Video through Fox Kids Video in 1996 under the title Grinch Night, along with a sing-along version, which was later re-released on VHS in 2000 by Paramount Home Video and again in 2001 by Universal Studios Home Entertainment.
 In 2003, the special was re-released once again, this time as a bonus special on the VHS and DVD release of Dr. Seuss on the Loose from Universal, and also under its original title (though the packaging and menu still referred to it as Grinch Night).
 On October 18, 2011, the special was re-released on DVD, this time through Warner Home Video under Dr. Seuss's Holidays on the Loose!, along with How the Grinch Stole Christmas! and The Grinch Grinches the Cat in the Hat.
 On October 23, 2018, it was released on Blu-ray by Warner Bros.
 Home Entertainment as an extra on Dr. Seuss' How the Grinch Stole Christmas: The Ultimate Edition, along with The Grinch Grinches the Cat in the Hat.
 Both extras were remastered in high definition for this release.